JackBaraka/Car-Rental-System-main/README.md

 * SQLite3: The default database system used in Django for data storage.
 It is lightweight and easy to set up, making it ideal for development and small to medium-sized projects.

 ## How It Works
 User Registration: New users sign up by providing necessary details such as email, username, and password.
-Once registered, they can log in to the platform.
+Once registered, they can log in to the platform.<br /> <br />
-Browse Cars: Users can view available cars for rent, sorted by model, type, or price.
+Browse Cars: Users can view available cars for rent, sorted by model, type, or price.<br /> <br />
 Rent a Car: Once a user finds a suitable vehicle, they can proceed to rent it.
-After the rental process is confirmed, the car is reserved for the user for the specified duration.
+After the rental process is confirmed, the car is reserved for the user for the specified duration.<br /> <br />
-Download Invoice: An invoice summarizing the rental details, including price, rental period, and car model, is automatically generated and can be downloaded.
+Download Invoice: An invoice summarizing the rental details, including price, rental period, and car model, is automatically generated and can be downloaded.<br /> <br />

   ``
 ├── ousa_rental_system/